PatoMarzi/InternetAccess/README.md

 - `newAccess` refers to the number of households with Internet access after the next quarter
 - `currentAccess` refers to the number of households with internet access in the present quarter

-2. KPI = ((nextQuarterWirelessConnection - currentQuarterWirelessConnection) / currentQuarterWirelessConnection) \* 100
+2. KPI = ((nextQuarterWirelessConnection - currentQuarterWirelessConnection) / currentQuarterWirelessConnection) \* 100 <br>
+   where:

+- `nextQuarterWirelessConnection` refers to the number of households with wireless connection after the next quarter
+- `currentQuarterWirelessConnection` refers to the number of households with wireless connection in the present quarter

 # Conclusion